 ILO process is principally divided into two main stages.
 Exploration stage and a design/implementation stage.

 This stage could be intense, requiring enormous discussion and brainstorming with the participant and family and other people involved.
 This stage facilitates exploring the vision of the participant for their future home and helps all involved to understand the full range of options as to how a participant can be supported in the community.

-Of course, comprehensive risk assessments to eliminate or reduce all odds being a crucial part of the exploration stage and in fact must be at the center stage of the planning process.
+Of course, comprehensive risk assessments to eliminate or reduce all odds are a crucial part of the exploration stage and in fact, must be at the center stage of the planning process.

 Design Stage –

 This stage entails the implementation of tangible ideas and strategies mapped out in the early exploration stage.

 The time and input required for both stages are unique for each participant and cannot be templated.
 In short no cookie-cutter approach.
 Most importantly the intensiveness of the process is driven by several factors including the type of living required by the person, other support requirements, and the network of people around him or her who are willing to support them.

 It is during this stage that the provider will have to consider ongoing monitoring for the ILO proposed.
 Higher the risks will be the ongoing monitoring.

 HOW IS ILO FUNDED?